 The P90X test isn't for the faint-hearted.
 After all, its moniker stands for "Power 90 Extreme," and extreme it is.
 Because you run into numerous risks when you start a high-intensity workout program, it's important for beginners to make sure that they're healthy enough to do P90X.

 Video of the Day

-The Fit Test
+P90X Fit Test

-The Fit Test is comprised of pull-ups, vertical jumps, pushups, toe touches, wall squats, biceps curls, in-and-out ab moves and jumping jacks.
+The 40-minute Fit Test is comprised of pull-ups, vertical jumps, pushups, toe touches, wall squats, biceps curls, in-and-out ab moves and jumping jacks.
 Beginners should have a vertical leap of 5 inches if male and 3 inches if female.
 For the minimum, male beginners should be able to do 15 pushups and females should be able to do three “male”-style pushups or 15 “female” pushups from the knees.